 - Choucroute garnie – sauerkraut with smoked or salted pork

 - Jambon fumé, saucisse d’Ajoie, lard fumé, lard salé frais – smoked ham, Ajoie sausages, smoked and fresh bacon

 - Totché – a savory yeasted cake with a cream topping

-Altogether, if you eat the traditional mid-day meal for Saint-Martin, it is estimated that you will consume between 3000 to 4000 calories, according to a recent article about Saint-Martin from RTS.info.
-Honestly, I did not go “whole hog” (pardon the pun), and instead ordered a smaller, one-plate meal from the à la carte menu at the Séminaire à Porrentruy.
+Altogether, if you eat the traditional mid-day meal for Saint-Martin, it is estimated that you will consume between 3000 to 4000 calories, as reported by RTS.info.
+Honestly, I did not go “whole hog” (pardon the pun).
+Instead, I ordered a smaller, one-plate meal from the à la carte menu at the Séminaire à Porrentruy.
 The full menu was also available for those with larger appetites, for CHF 65 per person.
-With live entertainment and a fun, friendly atmosphere in the hall — where everyone seemed to know each other — I rather enjoyed my pork-laden lunch.
+With live entertainment and a fun, the hall had a friendly atmosphere in the hall.
+Everyone seemed to know each other.
+I rather enjoyed my pork-laden lunch.

 Marché de Saint-Martin

 During the first weekend of Saint-Martin, as well as the following weekend, known as the “Revira,” you can visit the Marché de Saint-Martin in Porrentruy’s historic city center.
 This year marked the 21st edition of this outdoor public market.
 With the city’s picturesque castle in the background, I wandered through the stands and enjoyed the lively musical performances.
 All of the various stands have regional food, wine, beer and spirits available for purchase.

 The feast of Saint-Martin reminds me a bit like an American Thanksgiving.
 People give thanks for a bountiful harvest.
 They come together for a festive meal of traditional dishes.
 Rather than turkey, the Jurassiens celebrate with pork.